Military, security agencies working in synergy to tackle security threats – Air Chief

 Abubakar stated this during the graduation of 182 students of Junior Course 89 of Armed Forces Command and Staff College (AFCSC)J aji in Kaduna on Friday.

-The Air Chief was represented by AVM Isiaka Amao, Chief of Policy and Plan NAF Headquarters.
+The News Agency of Nigeria (NAN) reports that the Air Chief was represented by AVM Isiaka Amao, Chief of Policy and Plan NAF Headquarters.

 NAN report that the course comprised of 182 students who were assembled on 3 Jan.
 3, 2020.